Are Pennsylvania Records Public?

 Where Can I Access Public Criminal Court Records in Pennsylvania?

 Criminal court records in Pennsylvania can be obtained from the clerks of the court where the case was heard.
 These records may be requested in person and by mail from the respective clerks of court.
-Most of the county courthouses possess self-service public terminals where a requester may access criminal court case information online.
-After the required record is located on the terminal, copies of the record can then be requested from the court clerks.
+Most of the county courthouses also operate self-service public terminals where a requester may access criminal court case information and other online public records.
+To search public records, the requestor may enter the required information, and after the record is located on the terminal, copies of the record can then be requested from the court clerks.
 The Pennsylvania Unified Judicial System(UJS) operates the UJS web portal where requesters may access criminal court case information across levels of court for free.
+However, these records are different from criminal records maintained by the Pennsylvania police department or county Sheriff's Office.

 How Do I Find Public Records in Pennsylvania?